AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cheapest Car Insurance in Idaho With a DUI: State Farm

-A DUI can have a significant impact on insurance costs, but State Farm offers the lowest average rate, at $1,614 per year — 31 percent cheaper than the state average.
-Travelers is the next most affordable, at $1,780 annually, making it another reasonable option for drivers with a DUI.
+A DUI can have a significant impact on insurance costs, but State Farm offers the lowest average rate, at $1,444 per year — 44 percent cheaper than the state average.
+For those who qualify, USAA is the next most affordable, at $1,545 annually, making it another reasonable option for drivers with a DUI.

 Cheapest Car Insurance in Idaho With Low Credit: GEICO

-Credit scores affect insurance rates in Idaho, but GEICO provides the most affordable option, at $1,332 per year.
-That’s 38 percent lower than the state average and 60 percent cheaper than the national average of $3,377.
-State Farm and Travelers also offer competitive pricing under $1,900 per year.
+Credit scores affect insurance rates in Idaho, but GEICO provides the most affordable option, at $1,379 per year.
+That’s 39 percent lower than the state average and 67 percent cheaper than the national average of $4,126.
+USAA and State Farm also offer competitive pricing under $1,900 per year.

 Best Claims and Customer Satisfaction in Idaho: State Farm

 Customer satisfaction is an important factor when you’re choosing an insurer.
-State Farm has the highest regional satisfaction score (656) and the best claims satisfaction rating (710) in Idaho.
+State Farm has the highest regional satisfaction score (648) and the best claims satisfaction rating (716) in Idaho.
 Auto-Owners also stands out with a solid B rating on the CRASH Network Insurer Report Card, which indicates strong repair shop relationships.
 Although Idaho Farm Bureau isn’t included in these third-party reports, small regional insurers tend to offer high levels of service.
 Meanwhile, Allstate and Travelers rank the lowest in satisfaction and claims handling.
+For those who qualify, USAA also receives high marks for customer and claims satisfaction.

 How to Find the Cheapest Rates in Idaho

-To find the cheapest auto insurance in Idaho, you must compare quotes from multiple providers.
-While State Farm, GEICO and Auto-Owners consistently offer some of the lowest rates, the best provider for you depends on factors such as your driving record, credit score and coverage needs.
+To find the cheapest auto insurance in Idaho, compare quotes from multiple providers.
 Here are a few tips to help you save:

 • Compare quotes regularly.
 Auto insurance rates change, so it’s important to shop around at least once a year to ensure you’re getting the best deal.